wcm-io-devops/jenkins-pipeline-library/vars/notify.md

 results are no longer available (at the moment)

-The `notify.mail` and `notify.mattermost` steps bring back parts of this convenience.
+The `notify.*` steps bring back parts of this convenience.

 # Table of contents